Maximus905/testDocs/Demo-Example.md

 ## USE CASE #4: Results
 All raw messages and test events are stored in the centralized data lake and then shown in a web-based GUI, which helps to manage and analyze test data.
 The GUI is divided into two parts: Events and Messages.

-On the Event tab you can see the tree of all executed test cases(act events, check1 events, check2-recon events, conn events).
+On the Event tab you can see the tree of all executed test cases (act events, check1 events, check2-recon events, conn events).
 Events may contain different data: information about sending messages, incoming messages, comparison tables, where you can check that expected and actual results match or don’t match.

+The Message tab is the list of outcoming and incoming messages.
+It is linked with Events.
+When you choose an event with a message, this message is displayed on the list in the Message tab.
+Also you can navigate through the message list without reference to any event for extra analysis.

+Events and messages are stored in `estore` and `mstore` without time limits, so you can return to your test scenarios anytime.